XRPLF/xrpl-dev-portal/content/concept-freeze.md

 | noFreeze      | Boolean | (May be omitted) `true` if No Freeze is enabled. |
 | globalFreeze  | Boolean | (May be omitted) `true` if Global Freeze is enabled. |

-Example JavaScript (ECMAScript 6) code to check whether an account has Global Freeze or No Freeze enabled:
+Example JavaScript (ECMAScript 6) code to check whether an address has Global Freeze or No Freeze enabled:

 ```js
 {% include 'code_samples/freeze/check-global-freeze-no-freeze.js' %}